 Budget Cold Weather Clothing

 Dressing for seriously cold weather without buying expensive clothing.
-This page assumes you will be spending extended periods outdoors in the coldest weather and are not so concerned with fashion, for hunting, ice fishing, snow-mobiling, snow shoveling or just enjoying the winter.
+This page assumes you will be spending extended periods outdoors in the coldest weather and are not so concerned with fashion, for work, hunting, ice fishing, snow-mobiling, snow shoveling or just enjoying the winter.

 This is the US page | Go to UK page

 ECWCS - Extended Cold Weather Clothing System.
-Developed by the US army as a system of protective cold weather clothing based on layering for versatility and changing conditions.
-A result is that there are a lot of ECWCS items available as surplus available for those looking to buy warm layers without breaking the bank.
-Generation 3 or III is the latest, used since 2007, there are 7 "levels" some of which are alternatives rather than additional layers.
+Developed by the US army as clothing for cold weather based on layering for versatility.
+There are a lot of ECWCS items available as surplus for those looking to buy warm layers without breaking the bank.
+There are 7 "levels" some of which are alternatives rather than additional layers.